robbestad/SarDatabases/README.md

-#Plain Database module for ZF2
+# Database modules for ZF2

 A ZF2 module to make connecting to databases a breeze

-Currently only includes support for MongoDB, but more will be added eventually
+Currently  includes support for MongoDB and MySQL.
+More will be added eventually

+## Note about MAMP and MySQL
+For local testing, use 127.0.0.1 instead of localhost, and uncheck "Allow local access only" in the MAMP PRO settings.

 ###More info